Onyedikachi-E/Onyedikachi-E/README.md

 Hi, I’m Onyedikachi Ezeobi

-I’m interested in backend engineering and software development.
+I am a software programmer with focus on backend development and logic.

 I work with python and Mysql for database administration and currently learning mongoDB for NoSQL database implementation.